hpcleuven/VscDocumentation/source/data/data_discovery.rst

 $ imeta add -d test1.txt ‘weight’ ‘2’ ‘kg’
 $ imeta add -d test1.txt ‘author’ ‘Jan’ ‘ICTS’
-$ imeta add -d test1.txt ‘sharable’ ‘yes’
+$ imeta add -d test1.txt ‘shareable’ ‘yes’

 For the last one we put the ‘Unit’ part empty.
 That means unit is not mandatory to write if there is no relevant element for that.